Doxuno

 Deliverables: Figma design files, production-ready website code, CMS training session, and 30-day post-launch technical support.

-The Parties acknowledge that this Agreement is a contract for professional services governed by applicable common-law principles (see Restatement (Second) of Contracts §§224, 237, 241 on conditions and material breach) and not a contract for the sale of goods under UCC Article 2, except that to the extent any mixed transaction is deemed predominantly a sale of goods under the test in Bonebrake v.
+This is a contract for professional services governed by the common law of the State of California (see Restatement (Second) of Contracts §§224, 237, 241 on conditions and material breach), not the sale of goods under UCC Article 2 — except that, for any mixed transaction deemed predominantly a sale of goods under the "predominant purpose" test (Bonebrake v.
 Cox, 499 F.2d 951 (8th Cir.
-1974), UCC Article 2 shall apply to that portion only.
-Provider shall perform all services with the degree of skill, care, and workmanship customary in the industry (implied warranty of workmanlike performance).
+1974)), UCC Article 2 governs that portion only.
+Provider shall perform with the degree of skill and care customary in its profession (the implied warranty of workmanlike performance).

 2.